 - clay (used for arts and crafts)

-Your child may also have difficulty breathing through the affected nostril.
+Your child may have difficulty breathing through the affected nostril.
 This occurs when the object clogs the nostril, making it difficult for air to move through the nasal passage.

-If fluid was leaking from the affected nostril, the doctor may prescribe antibiotics or nasal drops to treat or prevent an infection.
+Your child’s doctor may prescribe antibiotics or nasal drops to treat or prevent an infection.